Nebraska Field: History

 The largest margin of victory in Nebraska football history took place at Nebraska Field on November 24, 1910, a 119–0 Cornhuskers victory over Haskell.
 Following the game, Nebraska head coach William C. "King" Cole resigned to spend time at his Montana ranch.
 NU's greatest stretch of success at Nebraska Field came under the direction of Cole's successor, Ewald O. "Jumbo" Stiehm.
 The fiery Stiehm was subject to such frequent outbursts that the school established a women's sitting section at Nebraska Field far from the home sideline.
 However, his "Stiehm Roller" teams were highly successful, particularly at home: his lifetime record at the stadium was 37–0–2.
 It was during this streak that Guy Chamberlin became the first All-American in school history.

 By 1915, there was considerable momentum toward a steel-and-concrete football stadium for NU, due to both the program's success and the already-deteriorating state of Nebraska Field.
 Stiehm's departure temporarily slowed this momentum, but by the early 1920s, with "the present athletic field as inadequate now as the old one was in 1907," the university began plans to build a new stadium.
 The final game at Nebraska Field was a 14–6 victory over Notre Dame on November 30, 1922, also the last home game attended by Nebraska's longtime trainer Jack Best, who had served since the program's inception in 1890.
 Nebraska's all-time record at Nebraska Field was 60–10–4.
 Nebraska Field was torn down in early 1923 and the university constructed Memorial Stadium on the site.
 The portion of North 10th Street passing Memorial Stadium was renamed Stadium Drive in the years following construction.
-Nebraska Field ran east-to-west, while the playing surface at Memorial Stadium is conventionally aligned north-to-south.
+The playing surface at Nebraska Field was aligned east-to-west, while Memorial Stadium is aligned north-to-south.